ohnosequences/db.rnacentral/docs/src/main/scala/collectionUtils.scala.md

   implicit class StreamOp[T](val s: Stream[T]) extends AnyVal {
 ```

-Similar to .groupBy, by lazier: computes only one group at a time
+Similar to .groupBy, but lazier: computes only one group at a time
 assuming that groups are not mixed

 ```scala